miyakogi/vim-quickrun-job/README.md

 # vim-quickrun-job

-job runner module for vim-quickrun
+Job runner module for [vim-quickrun](https://github.com/thinca/vim-quickrun)

 This plugin is highly experimental and unstable.